AITestingNL/NNDL/README.md

 - It's recommended to install Python 3 with virtualenv.
 Jupyter Notebook is one of the ideal tools to work with Python codes.
 - Ananconda is also a good alternative if you do not have concerns about the disk space.
 - Learning codes in the [learning](./learning) folder are created in Python and / or Jupyter Notebook.
+  -- [test data](./learning/chapter1/chapter1.python2.ipynb) Test data is based on MNIST handwritten dataset.
+In the code there are examples how to access data
+  -- [svm examples](./learning/chapter1/svm.ipynb) Code examples SVM with plot of numbers -- [Tensorflow/Kera example](./learning/chapter1/tf_mnist.ipynb) Code examples of Tensorflow